jharwell/rcppsw/docs/CXX_DEV_GUIDE.md

   know whether the thing in between `::` is a class, namespace, enum, etc. You really only need to know what operations it has.

+- All structs that are "types" (i.e. convenientt wrappers around a boolean status + possibly valid result of an operation) should have a `_t` postfix so that it is clear when constructing them that they are types and it is not a function being called (calls with `()` can seem ambiguous if you don't know the code).
+Types are collections of data members that generally should be treatable as POD, even if they are not (e.g. contain a std::vector).

 - Exactly one class/struct definition per .cpp/.hpp file, unless there is a very good reason to do otherwise.